dart-lab/manual/docs/support-and-accessibility.md

   * General counselling for people aged 16 and over to explore life’s challenges and address personal difficulties.
 Reduced fee counselling available for up to 26 sessions per person.
   * Cost = Negotiated fees in line with income, starting at £10 per sessioN.

+# Accessibility

+## Making materials accessible to people with cognitive and learning disabilities

+_by Sue FW_

+[This resource](https://www.w3.org/TR/coga-usable/) was created by the Cognitive and Learning Disabilities Task Force as a guideline for making online resources accessible.

+## Respect at Edinburgh

+_By Sue FW_

+The University has a zero-tolerance stance towards any form of bullying and harassment.
+The [Respect at Edinburgh web hub](https://www.edweb.ed.ac.uk/equality-diversity/respect) brings together information and guidance on the Dignity & Respect policy, the processes for raising and addressing concerns, and the support and training available.

+# Lone & international working

-## Lone working - what is it and how to do it safely
+## What is it and how to do it safely

 _By Shereen Sharaan_